Last updated: October 27, 2022

 Dogs: | Not allowed |

-The starting point of the Cape Baily Track is at the Cape Solander Lookout in Kamay Botany Bay National Park, just north of Cronulla.
+The Cape Baily Track begins at the Cape Solander Lookout in Kamay Botany Bay National Park, located just north of Cronulla.

-To get there, follow Captain Cook Drive around Greenhills Beach and the Cronulla Sand Dunes.
-Once in Kurnell, drive into the National Park via Cape Solander Drive which leads directly to the lookout (see map location).
+To reach the starting point, take Captain Cook Drive past Greenhills Beach and the Cronulla Sand Dunes.
+Once you arrive in Kurnell, continue into the national park via Cape Solander Drive, which leads straight to the lookout.

-Alternatively, you can also start this walk from Polo Street in Kurnell (see map location).
-This means you can park your car just outside the national park and you won’t have to pay the entrance fee.
+Alternatively, you can start the walk from Polo Street in Kurnell.
+Parking there is outside the national park boundary, so you won’t need to pay the entrance fee.

-In the below map, this spot is marked as P2, with P1 referring to car park at the Cape Solander lookout.
-If you do decide to park on Polo Street, you’re going to add an extra 2 km (return) to this walk.
+In the map below, these two starting points are marked as P1 and P2.
+If you decide to park on Polo Street, you will add an extra 2 km (return) to the walk.

-It’s quite an easy track, suitable for all ages and fitness levels, but good hiking shoes are recommended because the surface can be uneven and slippery at times.
+It’s an easy walk suitable for all ages and fitness levels, though we recommend wearing comfortable hiking shoes, as some sections of the path can be uneven or slippery.

 The start of the Cape Baily Track is signposted at the small roundabout at the end of Cape Solander Drive.